About

 Engaging with projects across a wide range of scales and typologies, we work from concept through to construction, guided by our commitment to architecture as a socially and environmentally adaptive practice.

 LARA YEGENOGLU is a registered architect in Germany.
-She has worked at WilkinsonEyre, Serie Architects and Sevgili Yapi.
-Whilst working on Battersea Power Station, she acquired in depth knowledge on exposed structures including bridges, concrete cores and steelwork, which informed her design strategy of applying structural finesse to the detailing of architectural elements.
+Prior to founding VILAA she has worked for several years at Serie Architects and WilkinsonEyre on major international projects of various building functions including the Singapore Court Towers, the Salpêtrière Bridge in Paris and the mix-use redevelopment of Battersea Power Station in London.
+These projects deepened her expertise in spatial strategies, construction and material, complex fit-out, high-end interiors, and sensitive refurbishment within historic and large-scale contexts.
 With climate change playing a bigger role in the building industry year by year, Lara developed a high interest in combining architecture with a sustainable approach.
-In addition to economic and ecological factors, her motivation as an architect derives from the social aspects of sustainability.
-Issues such as neighbourhood complexity and social movements across urban and rural territories form the driving factor for her architectural vision to rethink and create innovative and user-oriented spaces.
+In addition to economic and ecological factors, her motivation as an architect equally derives from the social aspects of sustainability.
+Her approach is shaped by a commitment to adaptability, material intelligence, and the lived experience — always aiming to reframe how the built environment is used, transformed, and perceived over time, and to create sustainable, socially and environmentally responsive spaces across all scales.
 Her work has been exhibited and published in London and Miami.
 While leading her own architectural practice, she has also acted as an architectural consultant for WilkinsonEyre and Booth Welsh Engineering.
-She has taught at The Bartlett School of Architecture, Oxford Brookes University and the Architectural Association School of Architecture in London, where she was a Unit Tutor in Intermediate 14.
-Lara is currently leading the BA Architecture Concept Design & Building Typologies Course at the IU International University of Applied Sciences, is a BA Design Tutor at the i.sd Institute of Structure and Design at the Architecture Faculty of the University of Innsbruck and a lecturer at the Institute of Art and Design Research at the HM Munich University of Applied Sciences.
+She has taught at The Bartlett School of Architecture, Oxford Brookes University and the Architectural Association School of Architecture in London, where she was a Unit Master in Intermediate 14.
+Lara is currently leading the BA Architecture Concept Design & Building Typologies Course at the IU International University of Applied Sciences, is a BA Design Tutor at the i.sd Structure and Design at the Architecture Faculty of the University of Innsbruck and teaches at the Institute of Art and Design Research at the HM Munich University of Applied Sciences.

 Awards: